SynteLang/SynteLang/README.md

 	sino
 	mix

 This sequence will play a descending series of quarter notes spaced by an octave.
+Alternatively you can split the functinality into multiple concurrent listings:
+>
+	in 135bpm
+	posc 0
+	lt 0.5
+	base 2
+	mul 330hz
+	osc
+	sine
+	mix

+	in 135bpm
+	mul 1/2
+	posc 0.25
+	lt 0.3
+	slew 150hz
+	mul 1/2
+	base 2
+	mul 440hz
+	osc
+	sine
+	mix

+	in 135bpm
+	mul 2
+	posc 0
+	lt 0.5
+	base 2
+	mul 220hz
+	osc
+	sine
+	mix

 **Wobble bass**
 >